kjellarne-dev/WindowsUpdateScript/README.md

 This PowerShell Script saves events to a custom eventlog by default.
 I have not tested if it is possible to write to any of the preexisting event logs, but in theory it should be possible.

+# Known Issues
+The script has an issue where if the source already exists somewhere else on the system, but the event log doesn't, then it is unable to create the event log.
+Current workaround is to use the event log where the source already exists (the script does this automatically), but I'm looking to see if there is any possibility of a proper fix.